-When Isaiah, a Director of Finance at Morgan Stanley London, decided to join a few colleagues on a nearly 200-mile charity bike ride from London to Paris, he planned appropriately.
+When Isaiah, a Vice President in Finance at Morgan Stanley London, decided to join a few colleagues on a nearly 200-mile charity bike ride from London to Paris, he planned appropriately.
 He followed what he a calls a massive training schedule on weekends and evenings to get ready for the event, which included an overnight ferry trip and a total of 13 hours of cycling to benefit the Teenage Cancer Trust.
 But before he could start, he had to deal with a pretty important item on his to-do list: “I had to buy a bike; I didn’t even own one at the time,” the London native says.

 Then again, Isaiah isn’t someone who lets obstacles, big or small, deter him from his goals.
 He joined the Morgan Stanley Finance team after graduating from Brunel University London and quickly set his sights on becoming a chartered accountant.
 Earning the designation can often take up to five years, yet Isaiah completed 14 exams in just 24 months, all while working full time.
 “I probably wouldn’t have done it if the firm hadn’t supported me; it was really tough but so worth it.”
 He goes on to explain, “When you work in finance, it’s a milestone and a way to further your career.
 I wanted to be in the company of accomplished accountants.“

 Today, Isaiah keeps company with colleagues all over the world, responsible for presenting firm management with a cohesive, detailed look at what is happening in the Institutional Securities Group in Europe, the Middle East and Africa (EMEA), so leadership can make thoughtful strategic and operational decisions.